ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 * Rural Emergency Skills Training ([REST](https://www.acrrm.org.au/courses/face-to-face/rest)) provided by ACRRM

-  * completed by the end of second year CGT, and
+  * Completed by the end of second year CGT, and
 * One Tier 1 course or two Tier 2 courses, approved by ACRRM

 All education activities must be completed within the 5 years prior to 'Completion of Training'.